 Subcontracting Invoicing in France 2026: VAT Reverse Charge in Construction, Mandatory Mentions and the 1975 Subcontracting Act

 VAT reverse charge in French construction (CGI art.
-283 nonies), mandatory invoice mentions, direct payment under the 1975 Subcontracting Act, performance bonds and the distinction between subcontracting and service provision: a practical guide by Hayot Expertise, Paris.
+283 nonies), mandatory invoice mentions, direct payment under the 1975 Subcontracting Act, performance bonds and the distinction between subcontracting and service provision: a complete 2026 guide by Hayot Expertise, Paris, with two worked cases, accounting entries, common errors and a pre-2026 e-invoicing checklist for main contractors and subcontractors.

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.